dladams/vdcoldbox/README.md

 | CRP2 | June-July 2022 | 1373-1622 | RRR_FFF_A_cb.txt |
 | CRP3 | Septembers 2022 | 1623- | RRR_FFF_A_cb.test |

+For more information, see talk by laura Zambelli at https://indico.fnal.gov/event/57419.

 ### More to come...
 We should add caibration and CNR to the top analysis and add support for CRP2 and following data.